 In KS2, children will be expected to read at home everyday for at least 20 minutes.
-In addition to this, children will also have their own login for TT Rockstars (for help with times tables) and Reading Plus (to improve reading skills).
-Three times a year, children will be given a topic home learning task, where they will need to research and present their learning.
+In addition to this, children will also have their own login for TT Rockstars (for help with times tables), Reading Plus (to improve reading skills) and Spelling Frame (to help learn their spellings).
+Three times a year, children will be given a topic home learning task, where they will need to research and present their findings.

-How you can help: Support your child by listening to them reading and encouraging them to have a regular allotted time to complete home learning.
+How you can help: Support your child by listening to them read and encouraging them to have a regular allotted time to complete home learning.

-In KS2 play is generally more independent, they will have the opportunity to play and socialise with children in year 3 and 4 only.
+In KS2, play is generally more independent; they will have the opportunity to play and socialise with children in year 3 only (and depending on Covid restrictions, only their class bubble).
 There will be a range of activities led by mid-day supervisors and play equipment for the children to play on.
 They will also have the opportunity to go outside for a well-being walk in the afternoon.

 Children in KS2 are expected to take more responsibility for organising themselves, for example by remembering to bring their reading books, PE kit and Forest School kit to school on the relevant days.
 It is also important that children's kit is clearly labelled, so they are able to keep it organised.

-How you can help: Get your child into the habit of unpacking and repacking their school bag themselves the evening before.
+How you can help: Get your child into the habit of unpacking and repacking their school bag themself the evening before.

 - Tying your shoelaces;